CBD and Tryptophan: Stress Reserve for Social Anxiety?

 The interaction between 5-HTTLPR and preadolescent peer rejection predicted antisocial behavior with carriers of the 5-HTTLPR short-short variant most strongly affected.

-The fascinating piece was that was driven by a genetic variation in the serotonin pathway.
+The fascinating piece was that this was (partially) driven by a genetic variation in the serotonin pathway.

 After all, we all respond differently to social rejection or anything for that matter.